 With support of The General Representation of the Government of Flanders, at the Embassy of Belgium in the United Kingdom.

 Belgian architect Léon Stynen epitomises a generation of post-war modernist architects in Europe.
 Their oeuvres and profiles share many similarities.
 Typically, these architects were part of a strong national and international network.
 They were up-to-date and knowledgeable, prolific and varied builders, consummate professionals, and able to access large-scale, highly visible commissions for the welfare state.
-Showing Stynen’s oeuvre at the brutalist Silver building, a former brewery by the Irish architects Munce & Kennedy, underlines the value of modernist heritage and its contemporary relevance.
+Their rich modernist architecture has a lasting impact on the urban fabric of our cities.
+Showing Stynen’s oeuvre at the brutalist Silver Building, a former brewery by the Irish architects Munce & Kennedy, underlines the value of modernist heritage and its contemporary relevance.

 Programme 6 June

-This is part of a series of events, alongside an lecture and guided tour.
+This is part of a series of events, alongside an exhibition and guided tour.

 Guided Tour: https://www.londonfestivalofarchitecture.org/event/guided-tour-brutalism-on-a-human-scale-post-war-architecture-by-leon-stynen-1899-1990/